DeaMariaLeon/Proy_fotos/README.md

 ## Improvements planned:

-Use a database to store the names of the files and directories.

 "Beautify" the output file.

 Calculate the space needed to save the new generated html file.

-Improve my python code.
+Improve my python code - see if concurrency would make loading pics faster

 ## The final product